Na2CuCl4/NextChatReadFile/README_en.md

 The request address here is a Docker container name, which is equivalent to an internal network address; we’ll explain this in detail later.

+### v1.1.0 Update

+To make the plugin easier to use, I forked the original NextChat project and continue to develop and maintain it at [NextChat](https://github.com/Na2CuCl4/NextChat).
+The new project provides better support for file reading: it can read files directly (`/read_file`) without first downloading them from a URL (`/read_url`), so you no longer need to add a plugin.
+You only need to add one environment variable in Docker Compose to enable this feature—see the [`docker-compose.yml`](docker-compose.yml) in this directory for details.

 ### Prerequisites

 You need a server with Ubuntu preinstalled (22.04 or above is recommended), with Docker and Docker Compose installed.
 I use Docker Compose on the server to deploy all services, which makes it easy to manage multiple services and to scale and maintain them.
 After writing the configuration file, you only need to run the following command to (re)start all services: